 Can statins be pro-healthspan/longevity even if they don't increase mice lifespan?
-How do they interact with metformin/rapamycin/other geroprotectors?
+Interaction with metformin / rapamycin/ etc?

 Mice just don’t die of heart disease like humans - this is why ITP went negative on them (even though, like, they were harmless).
 Humans uniquely have high LDL levels… My impression (I’ve seen a lot) is that statins are on the marginal pro-longevity, but with very small effect size in the ultra-healthy